grpc-ecosystem/grpc-gateway/docs/docs/contributing/season_of_docs.md

 - When a user wants to migrate an API to gRPC, but needs to expose a JSON/HTTP API to old users.
 - When a user wants to expose an existing gRPC API to a JSON/HTTP API audience.
-- When quickly iterating on an JSON/HTTP API design.
+- When quickly iterating on a JSON/HTTP API design.

 It could be a single or several blog posts on our docs site, or another site, like Medium.